 The Dog Spa in Caerphilly in Wales gives great grooming and hydrotherapy as well as lodging and puppy classes.
-It provides friendly and personalized service to every dog.
-We also recommend checking out the dog-friendly hotel The Arch London that provides all pampering at Chelsea’s luxurious Pet Day Spa.
+It provides friendly and personalised service to every dog.
+We also recommend checking out the pet-friendly holidays hotel The Arch London that provides all pampering at Chelsea’s luxurious Pet Day Spa.
 The five-star hotel is just a few paws away from Hyde Park.

 2. Dog-friendly Accommodations

 Two hotels that are at the top of our pet-friendly holidays list are The Swan Hotel in Southwold and the Trigony House Hotel in Thornhill, Scotland.
 At The Swan Hotel, your dog can stay in a stylish room with their owner for £10 per night.
 The hotel also has a dog-friendly beach in the seaside town of Southwold.
 The Trigony House Hotel, in Thornhill, Scotland also welcomes all guests and their furry friends.
 The house is surrounded by the rolling hills of Dumfriesshire, so dogs are well catered for with countryside walks to explore the area.

 A holiday cottage is ideal for a big family especially when there may be a few dogs running around.
 Around 30% of holiday cottages serve customers with pets.
 If you are not sure whether the cottage is dog-friendly, you could use the “pet-friendly” filter on must cottage websites.
 Check out Skykes Cottages, Brecon Cottages, or Mulberry Cottages for some ideas.